 Visit Laomei Green Reef

-Laomei Green Reef is a sprawling 700m long rocky reef located roughly 2 hours from Taipei by bus and one of Taiwan’s best-kept secrets.
+Laomei Green Reef is a stunning 700-meter-long volcanic reef about two hours from Taipei by bus — and honestly, it’s still one of Taiwan’s best-kept secrets.
+I’m always surprised more people haven’t heard of it.

-There are several really great beaches near Taipei like Fulong, Waiao, Baishawan, and Dawulun.
-All are just a short bus or train ride away, perfect for a quick side trip from Taipei.
+There are several great beaches near Taipei — including Fulong, Waiao, Baishawan, and Dawulun (my fave).
+All are easy to reach by train or bus, making them perfect for a quick day trip out of the capital city.

 Attend the Penghu Fireworks Festival